 Table of Contents

+Top emerging markets are generally defined as those economies that are transitioning into developed status, characterized by having a unified currency, stock market and banking system.
 They are generally going through industrialization, while their rapid recent economic expansion has seen them become home to fast-growing populations of middle class consumers.

 Which countries are emerging markets?

 The key areas are South America, such as Chile or Colombia; the Middle East, including Egypt and the UAE; South East Asia such as Vietnam or Thailand and to the East of Europe, from Poland to Turkey.
 These four regions account for the vast majority of opportunities in emerging markets.